Pizzicato Pussycat

-Pizzicato Pussycat is a 1955 Warner Bros.
-Merrie Melodies animated short directed by Friz Freleng.
-The short was released on January 1, 1955.
+Pizzicato Pussycat is a Warner Bros.
+Merrie Melodies animated short directed by Friz Freleng, released on January 1, 1955.
+The first half of the title is a playing technique for string instruments (such as guitars, violins, violas, cellos, and double basses) that involves plucking instead of using a bow (for the lattermost), and also serves as an allusion to the theme of the short.

 Plot

 Mr. and Mrs. Jones, a suburban couple, are puzzled by mysterious piano music in their home, long after their daughter's toy piano vanished.
 The music is revealed to come from the toy piano, played by a mouse.
 The Joneses' pet cat initially wants to prey on the mouse, but the mouse strikes a deal with the cat, promising a piano performance in exchange for his life.
 The cat hides the mouse and toy piano in the real piano while she pretends to play, deceiving the Joneses.
 Mrs. Jones calls the press, and media frenzy ensues, with scientists baffled by the cat's musical talent despite scans revealing her brain to be peanut-sized.
 Contracts are signed for public performances, culminating in a disastrous show at Carnegie Hall when the cat presses one of the piano's keys leading to the piano hammer inadvertently breaking the mouse's glasses, thus hindering his ability to read the notes.
 Exposed as a fraud, the cat and mouse revert to their usual antics until they bond over jazz music with the cat realizing that she is talented with the drums, and the mouse being inspired to play the piano with her as a duet.
 Upon seeing the recent events, Mrs. Jones decides to call the press again, but Mr. Jones objects, unwilling to go through the same hassle again.
 The couple keep the extraordinary animals a secret and enjoy the music to themselves.